gr0uch/simulacra/README.md

 - `node`: the local DOM node.
 - `value`: the value assigned to the key of the bound object.
 - `previousValue`: the previous value assigned to the key of the bound object.
 - `path`: an array containing the full path to the value.
 For example: `[ 'users', 2, 'email' ]`.
 Integer values indicate array indices.
-The root object is accessible at the `root` property of the path array, i.e. `path.root`.
+The root object is accessible at the `root` property of the path array, i.e. `path.root`, and the deepest bound object is accessible at the `target` property, i.e. `path.target`.

 To manipulate a node in a custom way, one may define a mutator function like so: